6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact an Experienced Complex Child Custody Attorney Today

-If you want to adopt your stepchild, please contact Powers and Kerr, PLLC to schedule a consultation with a member of our legal team.
+If you want to adopt your stepchild, please contact Powers Kerr & Rashidi, PLLC to schedule a consultation with a member of our legal team.
 Our aggressive Georgetown complex child custody attorneys are eager to assist you today.

 Sources: